SwitU7Ronald/karishma_world/README.md

 Use our sync tool to keep the world updated between you and your friends.

+Important:
+Before running the sync scripts, edit the username in both karishma_world_sync.sh and karishma_world_sync.bat files.
+Change the COMMIT_NAME or username variable from the default to your own name.

 ### macOS

 Run this in Terminal: